kimtore/pms/README.md

 This functionality is not implemented yet:

 * Basic player controls (~~play~~, ~~add~~, ~~pause~~, ~~stop~~, ~~next~~, ~~prev~~, ~~volume~~, consume, repeat, single, random).
+* ~~Customizable topbar~~.
+* ~~Customizable colors~~.
+* ~~Multiple selection~~.
 * Automatic add to queue when queue is nearing end.
-* Customizable topbar.
-* ~~Customizable colors~~.
+* Copy and paste.
 * Tab completion.
 * Reading configuration files.
-* ~~Multiple selection~~, copy, and paste.
 * Remote playlist management.
 * ...and probably more.

 ## Contributing

-There are probably many bugs, and much expected functionality is missing.
-You're welcome to report any bugs or feature requests by using the Github issue tracker.
-Code contributions are more than welcome, please submit a merge request on Github.
+There are bugs, and much expected functionality is missing.
+Code contributions are warmly received through merge requests on Github.
+You're also welcome to report any bugs or feature requests by using the Github issue tracker.

 For general discussion about the project, or to contact the project devs, you can use the IRC channel `#pms` on Freenode.